RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 It has expanded several times with nodes purchased by UCI and faculty.

 As of March 2023, the following describes the cluster:
   * 216 Batch-accessible nodes including:

     * 13 nodes with 4 Nvidia V100 (16GB) GPUs
     * 14 nodes with 4 Nvidia A30 (24GB) GPUs
     * 4 nodes with 2 Nvidia A100 (80GB) GPUs
   * 9400 total cores (1256 AMD Epyc and 8144 Intel)
   * 57,846 GB Aggregate Memory
   * Three load-balanced login nodes
-* 94% nodes at 100Gb/s EDR Infiniband (195/207)
+  * 96% nodes (221/230) at 100Gb/s EDR Infiniband

-TODO verify all above

 HPC3 heterogeneous hardware has the following unique configurations with the most common configurations shown first.